SAPreetha/Simpix-Monte-Carlo-Image-Processing/README.md

 # Simpix-Monte-Carlo-Image-Processing
-Using Metropolis Monte Carlo simulation to manipulate and rearrange pixels of one image based on the pixels of another image such that the first image acquires the shape of the other image.
+Using Monte Carlo, I reorganized the pixels in a source image S, to look like a target image T. This creates a new image S’ with different colors and looks exactly like the target image T.